SensesProject/extreme-events/src/assets/text/en.md

 Temperature is a major driver for many extreme events.
 Let us consider all days in a year.
 In this figure, each dot represents a day which we placed horizontally based on their temperature, starting with cold days on the left.

 +++ dist 1.3
-It results in a normal distribution with most days having fairly @gray(average temperatures).
+This results in a normal distribution with most days having fairly @gray(average temperatures).
 Extreme events, here particularly @blue(cold) or @orange(hot) days lie in the tails of the distribution.
 They are quite rare.

 +++ dist 2